-- Persist in pursuing a complaint/grievance where the Council's Complaints Procedure or the Freedom of Information procedure has been fully implemented & exhausted. - Persistently change the substance of a complaint/grievance or continually raise new issues or seek to prolong contact by continually raising further concerns or questions upon receipt of a response. - Are repeatedly unwilling to accept evidence given as being factual or deny receipt of an adequate response in spite of correspondence specifically answering their questions or do not accept that facts can sometimes be difficult to verify when a long period of time has elapsed. - Repeatedly do not clearly identify the precise issues which they wish to raise despite - Reasonable efforts of the Council to address their concerns, and/or where the concerns identified are not within the remit of the Council. - If the complaint is about essentially the same matter that has already been considered, with only very minor differences, and does not contain any new information.
-The most difficult vexatious complaints to deal with are often complaints that are slightly different from the original complaint, but about the same broad area of activity. - Regularly focus on a trivial matter to an extent which is out of proportion to its significance.
+- Persist in pursuing a complaint/grievance where the Council's Complaints Procedure or the Freedom of Information procedure has been fully implemented & exhausted. - Persistently change the substance of a complaint/grievance or continually raise new issues or seek to prolong contact by continually raising further concerns or questions upon receipt of a response. - Are repeatedly unwilling to accept evidence given as being factual or deny receipt of an adequate response in spite of correspondence specifically answering their questions or do not accept that facts can sometimes be difficult to verify when a long period of time has elapsed. - Repeatedly do not clearly identify the precise issues which they wish to raise despite reasonable efforts of the Council to address their concerns, and/or where the concerns identified are not within the remit of the Council. - If the complaint is about essentially the same matter that has already been considered, with only very minor differences, and does not contain any new information. - Regularly focus on a trivial matter to an extent which is out of proportion to its significance.
 It is recognised that determining what a trivial matter is can be subjective and careful judgement must be used in identifying frivolous complaints. - Have threatened or used physical violence towards staff or members at any time. - Have had an excessive number of contacts with the Council placing unreasonable demands on staff or members.
 Discretion will be used in determining the precise of number of excessive contacts applicable under this section, using judgement based on the specific circumstances of each individual case. - Have harassed or been personally abusive or verbally aggressive towards staff or members dealing with the complaint/grievance.
 The Council recognise, however, that complainants may sometimes act out of character in times of stress, anxiety or distress and should make reasonable allowances for this.
-All instances of harassment, abusive or verbally aggressive behaviour will be documented. - Have harassed or been personally abusive or verbally aggressive towards any Members of the Council (Councillors) or co-opted members whether this has been on a face-to-face contact or at public meetings. - Are known to have recorded meetings or conversations without the prior knowledge and consent of other parties involved and/or have impersonated any member of staff or Councillors with the objective of soliciting information for whatever purpose. - Seeking to coerce, intimidate or threaten staff, Councillors or other people involved, whether by use of language, tone of voice or behaviour including body language. - Repeatedly raise grievances which are already proven to be without substance or foundation.
+All instances of harassment, abusive or verbally aggressive behaviour will be documented. - Have harassed or been personally abusive or verbally aggressive towards any Members of the Council (Councillors) or co-opted members whether this has been face-to-face contact or at public meetings. - Are known to have recorded meetings or conversations without the prior knowledge and consent of other parties involved and/or have impersonated any member of staff or Councillors with the objective of soliciting information for whatever purpose. - Seeking to coerce, intimidate or threaten staff, Councillors or other people involved, whether by use of language, tone of voice or behaviour including body language. - Repeatedly raise grievances which are already proven to be without substance or foundation.